UD-CISC374/educational-game-project-team-11-david-and-kevin/egdd.md

 ## Feedback
-Starting the farm will be done by the agricultural engineer When in maintenance, or agricultural engineer mode, you are meant to research, plant, and harvest crop.
+Starting the farm will be done by the agricultural engineer When in maintenance, or agricultural engineer mode, you are meant to collect, plant, and harvest crop.
 Failure to do so correctly will lead to score deduction When I’m building, or computer scientist mode, you are in charge of keeping the system flowing smoothly with the gates you allow to be open or closed.
 As you advance, you are rewarded more seeds but need to find a way of fitting them all into your farm.